kytos/documentation/tutorials/napps/development_environment_setup.rst

 How to install mininet
 ======================

-Mininet is a network simulator which creates a network of virtual hosts, switches, controller and the links among them.
+Mininet is a network simulator that creates a network of virtual hosts, switches, controller and the links among them.
 Mininet hosts run standard Linux network software, and its switchs support Openflow for highly flexible custom routing and Software Defined Networking.